On functor points of affine supergroups: The category equivalence over a commutative ring

 is naturally an object in $\mathsf{ConnAlg}_{\Bbbk}$.
 One sees that this constructs a functor.
 We wish to show that this is a quasi-inverse of the functor $O \otimes$.
 We have to prove that the two composites of the functors are naturally isomorphic to the identity functors.
 For one composite this is easy.
 For the remaining, let $\mathbf{A} \in O\text{-}\mathsf{NGrComodAlg}$.
 Set $\mathbf{B}= \mathbf{A}/O^+\mathbf{A}$, and let $\pi : \mathbf{A} \to \mathbf{B}$ denote the natural projection.
 We see that the left $O$-comodule structure $ \mathbf{A} \to O \otimes \mathbf{A},\ a \mapsto a_{(-1)}\otimes a_{(0)} $ on $\mathbf{A}$ induces the morphism

 in $O\text{-}\mathsf{NGrComodAlg}$ which is natural in $\mathbf{A}$.
 It remains to prove that this is an isomorphism.
 As was remarked before, $\mathbf{A}$ is a left $O$-Hopf module, and the morphism above is in fact a morphism of Hopf modules.
-The fundamental theorem for Hopf modules \cite[1.9.4, Page 15]{Mo} holds over an arbitrary base ring $\Bbbk$, and can now apply to see that the morphism above is an isomorphism.
-[To be more precise, what we need here for later use is a variant of the isomorphism $\alpha$ given in the proof of the cited theorem, and is in fact the first adjunction given in the proof of \cite[Theorem 1]{T} (see Page 456, line\, --7) when the right coideal subalgebra $B$ of \cite{T} is the base field.] \end{proof}
+The fundamental theorem for Hopf modules \cite[1.9.4, Page 15]{Mo} holds over an arbitrary base ring $\Bbbk$, and can now apply to see that \eqref{eq:Hopf_module_isom} is an isomorphism; explicitly, the inverse is induced from $O\otimes\mathbf{A}\to \mathbf{A}$, $c\otimes a \mapsto cS(a_{(-1)})a_{(0)}$. \end{proof}

 Let $\mathbf{O}$ be a super-commutative Hopf superalgebra.
 Set $O= \overline{\mathbf{O}}$, and assume that this $O$ is $\Bbbk$-flat.
 Let $O\text{-}\mathsf{SComod}$ denote the symmetric tensor category of left $O$-super-comodules.
 The flatness assumption ensures that this category is abelian; see \cite[Part I, 2.9]{J}.
 Indeed, the $\Bbbk$-linear kernel $Z$ of a morphism $V \to U$ turns to be a sub-object of $V$, since we have $O \otimes Z \subset O\otimes V$, and the composite $Z \hookrightarrow V \to O \otimes V$ of the inclusion with the structure on $V$ factors through $O \otimes Z$.